AnanthSankaralingam/chromie/README.md

 2. ~Pricing update to tiered packages instead of subscriptions~
 3. ~Fix copy paste into hyperbrowser (maybe via hyperagent?). increase browser time limit.~
 4. Offline Scraper: create an offline job for popular links and create table in database. make sure to use only high accuracy, concise and well formatted structures to easily put in the prompt.
+5. API Endpoint: detect extension requests that need an API, ask user what endpoint to use.
+Update prompts accordingly to ensure they use that endpoint and dont use optimized prompt.
-5. fix schema mandatory fields
+6. fix schema mandatory fields
-6. ~bug fix for token_usage and browser minutes measuring. dont use estimated tokens. get thinking tokens too.~
+7. ~bug fix for token_usage and browser minutes measuring. dont use estimated tokens. get thinking tokens too.~

 P1 <br>
 1. Online Scraper: update lambda function to call a scraper service (we can pay for it).
 Make sure only high quality outputs, maybe summarized by a call to Fireworks LLM.